ppernot/ReactorUI/docs/4-analysis.md

 This is where one performs sensitivity analysis (SA) to identify key reactions.
 In the Monte-Carlo framework, key reactions are those which have the largest impact on the prediction uncertainty of a quantity of interest.
+This will run only if MC runs have been performed.

 * `Sensitivity indices` presents a choice of  sensitivity index (SI) quantifying the dependence between the concentrations and reaction